developersu/ns-usbloader/README.md

 Set 'Security & Privacy' settings if needed.

-*Please note: JDK 11 is recommended for using on MacOS.
+*Please note: JDK 11 is recommended for using on MacOS (EXCEPT APPLE SILICONE).
 There are few really weird issues already reported from JDK 14 users on Mac.*

 ##### macOS on Apple Silicon (ARM)

-1. Some users [tested](https://github.com/developersu/ns-usbloader/issues/91) this application with [Zulu-JDK with FX support](https://www.azul.com/downloads/zulu-community/?version=java-11-lts&os=macos&architecture=arm-64-bit&package=jdk-fx)
+* Some users [tested](https://github.com/developersu/ns-usbloader/issues/91) this application with [Zulu-JDK with FX support](https://www.azul.com/downloads/zulu-community/?version=java-11-lts&os=macos&architecture=arm-64-bit&package=jdk-fx).
+Try it!
-2. Try OpenJDK 17 that has m1 support.

-You should try it too while we're waiting for platform support at OpenJDK/Oracle JDKs.
+* OpenJDK 17 also should be a working solution.

 ##### Windows: